owlbarn/owl/README.md

 ## How To Contribute

 Owl is under active development, and I really look forward to your comments and contributions.
 Besides setting up a complete development environment on your native system, the easiest way to contribute is to use the [Owl Docker Image](https://hub.docker.com/r/ryanrhymes/owl/).
+Moreover, we are also building a docker image for ARM-based platform so that you can run Owl on Raspberry PI and Cubietruck.
+We will release the image soon.

 Just pull the image and dig into code saved in `/root/owl`, then have fun!